manucohenyashar/APIPrivateInformationAnalyzer/readme.md

     #### ApiPiiAnalyzer optional parameters: ####

      * **regexFile**: File path to the json file containing the extra regex expressions that define piis.
-     * **privateArgFile**:  File path to the json file containing the list parameters names that should be considered private. (default value: privateParamaters.json)
+     * **privatePropertiesFile**:  File path to the json file containing the list properties names that should be considered private. (default value: privateParamaters.json)
      * **nerModelFileFile**: File path to the NER model file.
      * **nerJarFile**: File path to the NER engine jar.